josephalan42/Visual-HTB-Initial-Access-Using-Prebuild-Events-.NET/README.md

 Step 5 - Start listening on the local machine while the target machine starts prcoessing the project  <br>

-Note - Make sure to commit any changes made like for example changing IP address or the reverse shell payload  <br>
+Note - Make sure to commit any changes made, for example changing IP address or the reverse shell payload  <br>

 Goodluck Capture The Flag!!!<br>
 <br>